 - 'hostapi' The ID of the corresponding host API.
 Use query_hostapis() to get information about a host API. - 'max_input_channels', 'max_output_channels' The maximum number of input/output channels supported by the device.
-See default.channels. - 'default_low_input_latency', 'default_low_output_latency'

-Default latency values for interactive performance.
-This is used if default.

-Default latency values for robust non-interactive applications (e.g. playing sound files).
+See default.channels. - 'default_low_input_latency', 'default_low_output_latency' Default latency values for interactive performance.
+This is used if default. latency (or the latency argument of playrec(), Stream etc.) is set to 'low'. - 'default_high_input_latency', 'default_high_output_latency' Default latency values for robust non-interactive applications (e.g. playing sound files).
 This is used if default.latency (or the latency argument of playrec(), Stream etc.) is set to 'high'. - 'default_samplerate' The default sampling frequency of the device.
 This is used if default.samplerate is not set.